Catalog Description

 Other (Term projects, research papers, portfolios, etc.)

 1. Reproduce advanced sewing samples to compile a notebook of sample techniques.
 This book proves proficiency and is a reference for future projects.
-2. Provide one or more garments made during the semester to be shown at a fashion event organized by the Fashion Promotion (FASH 7) class.
+2. Display one or more garments constructed during the course of the semester.

 Required Materials